Last Updated on December 27, 2021 by Danny

 There are a ton more features worth squeezing into this review.
 That includes, but is not limited to, 30 onboard FX, USB multitracking, multiple inputs and outputs, 16 analog triggers, and MIDI connectivity.
 You will even have the ability to import custom drum libraries via an SDHC card.

-The Yamaha DTX920K is runner up for best overall electronic drum set & force to be reckoned with.
-The five-piece drum kit offers superior playability and responsiveness compared to other electronic drum kits.
+The Yamaha DTX920K is a five-piece drum kit offers superior playability and responsiveness compared to other electronic drum kits.
 Its expandable playing surface lets players have up to 15 drum pads, which means there is no limit to drumming creativity.

 As the price tag suggests, the Yamaha DTX920K is not for beginners.
 It comes with premium features, including Yamaha’s patented textured cellular silicone (TCS) heads and a library of more than 1,000 sounds.
 Note that the cymbals use rubber pads to mute noise during play.